-The market in Canada needs to be looked at a regional level, as markets vary provincially and regionally, from one city to another.
+The market in Canada needs to be looked at a regional level, as markets vary provincially and regionally from one city to another.

-It is no coincidence that good economic performance and increase in population are usually linked together, and Hamilton is said to be located in the most densely populated and economically vibrant part of Canada.
+It is no coincidence that good economic performance and an increase in population are usually linked together.
+Hamilton is said to be located in the most densely populated and economically vibrant part of Canada.
 Previously pigeonholed as a hard-working steel town, Hamilton has thrived and transformed itself into a diverse economy.
 The cities economic strategy development team has worked hard to nearly move Hamilton to the top of Ontario's Investment Towns.